 R&D expenditure credit (RDEC) explained

 For a large company relief is given as an ‘above the line’ expenditure credit that is calculated as a percentage of the qualifying expenditure for the relevant accounting period.
-The R&D expenditure credit (RDEC) is treated as income, meaning it is taxable.
+The R&D expenditure credit (RDEC) is treated as income, positively impacting EBITDA and increasing a company’s taxable profits.
+RDEC is claimable by large companies, or SMEs undertaking subsidised R&D and projects contracted to them by large companies.

 Large company classification

-A company is generally classified as large if one or more of the criteria below are satisfied:
+A company is generally classified as large if one or more of the criteria below are satisfied (at a group level):

 - Total staff of more than 500 people

-- A turnover of greater than €100 million or balance sheet assets greater than €86 million
+- Turnover of greater than €100 million or balance sheet assets greater than €86 million

 What costs qualify for R&D relief?

 - Costs of externally provided workers (EPWs), which are the staff costs paid to an external agency for staff who are directly and actively engaged in the R&D project.
-EPWs must carry out R&D activities under the supervision, direction, or control of the claiming company.
-Only 65% of the total EPW costs can qualify for R&D relief
+EPWs must carry out R&D activities under the supervision, direction, or control of the claiming company and the work should not constitute the contracting out of R&D activities.
+Only 65% of the total EPW costs can qualify for R&D relief, assuming the staff provider is unconnected.

 - Software, including the cost of software licences utilised in the R&D activities